Paniora hapū in the Spanish classroom

 Language of delivery: Spanish and English

-Why this workshop supports stronger Spanish teaching and cultural confidence
+Why this workshop supports stronger Spanish teaching and cultural confidence:

 Culture-rich language teaching builds deeper connection than vocabulary lists alone — and the Paniora story offers teachers an authentic, uniquely New Zealand way to explore Spanish identity.
 By working collaboratively, sharing ideas and designing resources together, teachers gain practical ways to incorporate history, film and lived heritage into their teaching.
 This workshop strengthens pedagogy by helping teachers weave cultural understanding into communication tasks, building confidence, curiosity and relational learning.